Chair of Governors: Mrs Carol Rogers, MBE

 I am the Executive Director responsible for education, visitor engagement and community participation at National Museums Liverpool.
 My role guides a team of senior managers responsible for growing cultural engagement across the Liverpool city region.
-I maintain an extensive national and international network of education, museum, health and social care partnerships, providing learning opportunities for 850 regional schools; engagement with 3 million plus museum visitors; and a far reaching community well-being and participation programme.
+I maintain an extensive national and international network of education, museum, health and social care partnerships, providing learning opportunities for 850 regional schools; engagement with 3m plus museum visitors; and a far reaching community well-being and participation programme.
 My connection with Weatherhead High School has been long standing; I have been a member of the governing body for more than 15 years.
 In October 2019, I was delighted to accept the opportunity to become the new Chair of Governors.

 Michael Green, Vice Chair

-I have been involved with Weatherhead since 2001 when I held the position of Project Manager responsible for the construction of the new school and joined the governing body on completion in 2003.
+I have been involved with the Weatherhead since 2001 when I held the position of Project Manager responsible for the Construction of the new School and joined the governing body on completion in 2003.
 I have owned and managed RED Systems a Specialist Commercial Glazing company since 2003 manufacturing and installing glass facades on high rise buildings from our offices in Neston and London.
-I am currently studying for an MBA at Manchester Business School which I am due to complete in June 2021 and I am on the government advisory board for National Occupational Standards for Construction Senior Managers that provides the framework for NVQ delivery in the UK.
+I am currently studying for an MBA at Manchester Business School which I am due to complete in June 2020 and I am on the government advisory board for National Occupational Standards for Construction Senior Managers that provides the framework for NVQ delivery in the UK.
 The skills that I have learnt from industry have been utilised supporting the school in finance, building management and HR.
 Following the school’s transition from a local authority led operation to an autonomous business model I feel that my contribution is more relevant in these areas than in educational support and therefore I am a member of both the finance and premises committee and am delighted to have been appointed Vice Chair in October 2019.
 I look forward to being able to support Carol Rogers as Chair of Governors.

 Alison Clare, Co-Opted/Community Governor